Major Investment Propels Music Facilities

 “Expanding and enhancing the Music Building is the next step in transforming the learning environment for scores of students and providing outstanding musical experiences for audiences,” said MSU President Lou Anna K. Simon.
 “We are grateful to Jim Billman and other donors for leading the way in investing in a new chapter for music at MSU.”

-For information on how you can support the College of Music building expansion and renovation project, please contact Rebecca Surian, senior director of development for the College of Music, at firstname.lastname@example.org or by calling 517-353-9872.
+For information on how you can support the Music Pavilion campaign, support College of Music students and programs, or establish a named endowment, please contact Rebecca Surian, senior director of development for the College of Music, at email@example.com or 517-353-9872.